nationalarchives/ds-book-a-reading-room-visit/README.md

 	run the following command
 	`docker run -p 1433:1433 -d docker4gnanesh/kbs-db:2`

-	and update the connection string in the launchsettings.json with the following value `"KewBookingConnection": "Data Source=localhost,1433;Initial Catalog=KewBooking;User ID=sa;Password=kbstr0ng(!)Passw0rd;"`
+	and update the connection string in the API launchsettings.json (under Properties) with the following value `"KewBookingConnection": "Data Source=localhost,1433;Initial Catalog=KewBooking;User ID=sa;Password=kbstr0ng(!)Passw0rd;"`

 3. In Visual Studio right click on the sln and select Properties.
 Set the solution to be multiple project startup and select book-a-reading-room-visit.api and book-a-reading-room-visit.web as startup projects in that order